scarv/xdivinsa/README.md

 - Build the FPGA implementation for XDivinsa-RISCV systems.

-  - Select A RISC-V base core, i.e., Picorv or Rocket-Chip.
+  - Select a RISC-V base core, i.e., Picorv or Rocket-Chip.

     ```sh
       export CORE=[picorv-xdivinsa/rocket-xdivinsa]
     ```
+A

-  - Build A Vivado project for the FPGA implementation of the XDivinsa-supporting RISC-V processor system.
+  - Build the Vivado project for the FPGA implementation of the XDivinsa-supporting RISC-V processor system.

     ```sh
       make verilog